Genkit for Node.js is now at version 1.0 and ready for production use.

 The goal of DevSecOps is to make everyone in the software development life cycle responsible for security.
 While DevSecOps, much like DevOps itself, is more about changing IT culture and people's mindsets than employing certain types of technology, some tools can be an important support.
 But they have to be the right tools.

-"Over the last five years, we have watched organizations attempt to achieve a complete security transformation by applying Band-Aids — such as the purchase of peripheral products or dismantling of solutions — only to find poor results and poor business alignment," said Matthew Shriner, VP, Security Professional Services, Micro Focus.
+"Over the last five years, we have watched organizations attempt to achieve a complete security transformation by applying Band-Aids — such as the purchase of peripheral products or dismantling of solutions — only to find poor results and poor business alignment," said Matthew Shriner, VP, Security Professional Services, Micro Focus(link is external).

 To find out what the right tools are, DEVOPSdigest asked experts from across the IT industry — from analysts and consultants to users and the top vendors — for their opinions on the top tools to support DevSecOps.
 Posted in 5 parts over the next two weeks, this list represents a cross-section of tools that can support your DevSecOps initiative, including development, DevOps, IT Ops and security tools.
 Part 1 covers the testing phase.